citra-emu/citra-web/site/content/entry/citra-progress-report-2017-q4.md

 game actually uses this time that would otherwise be spent waiting by having other threads run while the original thread was still asleep, so that by the time it woke up with the response, it would have other resources it needed ready to go.

+{{< figure src="/images/entry/citra-progress-report-2017-q4/acnl-after.png"
+    title="Animal Crossing: New Leaf, among other games, are now working perfectly with this change!" >}}

 As Citra's responses are instantaneous from the point-of-view of the game, the secondary thread doesn't have nearly enough time to finish its job.
 And, the